(Scroll down for the Prologue from Worthy of This Great City)

 Another reason I wanted to keep this immediate was so I could be careless and let in insights I didn’t have myself.
 I wanted to be absolutely fair.
 I’ve said it and said it: ultimately we’re all completely, inescapably blind; we don’t just overlook a few points or perspectives, we always miss everything.

 Of course all these theories and suspicions exist because there’s plentiful room for speculation; there was so much going on concurrently, all stupid if not illegal and often both, with so many indications pointing in different directions that finally people thought it more intelligent to doubt the obvious.
 When sheer noise carries validity the only possible response is to shout even louder to more people, to force reason on the barbarians to the extent that’s ever possible.
-I’m reasonably terrified that the world’s running away from me, with even the basic categories of fact versus fiction organized by popular whim: the post-truth world.
+I’m reasonably terrified that the world’s running away from me, with even the basic categories of fact versus fiction organized by popular whim.
 Which actual apocalypse is not only widely acknowledged but actually approved by people who should know better but have gotten themselves confused.
-I know how clichéd this is but it happens to matter to me.
+And yes, I know how clichéd that is but it happens to matter to me.

 Some additional points: